lzwjava/blog-source/resume.md

 * Devoted time to review approximately 30 influential research papers within the field, covering topics such as transformers, dropout techniques, recurrent neural networks, convolutional neural networks, seq2seq models, and LSTMs.
 * Implemented and trained neural networks from scratch using both NumPy and PyTorch frameworks, with a focus on applications like handwritten digit recognition, visual object recognition, large language models, and artistic style transfer.
 * Built a Deep Learning computer with Nvidia GPU and trained neural networks with it.
+* Got two course completion certificates from Coursera about Machine Learning Specialization and Deep Learning Specialization, which are provided by DeepLearing.AI and Standford University.
 * Please check the below section on machine learning projects.

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07